dgaydukov/cert-aws/sa/files/sa.md

 So they don't actually give these permissions but merely state that this identity can potentially have up to these permission.
 So the actual permission are calculated as intersection of permission policy & permission boundary.
 Whenever you create new iam identity (user/group/role) you can add actual permissions and permission boundaries.
 Don't confuse:
-* resource-based policy - separate policy, added directly to resource and using `Principal` attribute to denote who can access this policy
+* resource-based policy - separate policy, added directly to resource (like s3) and using `Principal` attribute to denote who can access this policy
 * resource-level permission - `Resource` attribute for identity-based policy, indicates to which particular resources to apply this policy (not relevant to resource-based cause it's applied to specified resource already)
 Note that not all action support resource-level permission.
 So if you create a policy to allow users to launch ec2 in specific region
 ```